samueledu10/Landing-page/README.md

 # Landing-page

-This landing page project will show knowledge of the CSS flexbox layout.
+Project to practice the flexbox layout